Demo videos are powerful tools B2B companies can use to nudge potential customers through the sales funnel.

 70% of prospective B2B customers will return to Google search 2-3 times before moving onto the final stage of the sales funnel.

-So you need to be helping them come to the right conclusion.
+So you need to help them come to the right conclusion.

-Yet, when potential customers are considering your product, there are several things that can motivate them to bounce out of your sales funnel and into a competitor's.
+Yet, when potential customers are considering your product, several things can motivate them to bounce out of your sales funnel and into a competitor's.

 That's where demo videos come in.